HoneyShard/mmw-patterns/streams/mixed.md

 # Streams

-A stream is a series of related tiles. e.g. (Intense Voice Expert).
+A stream is a pattern where you alternate between two notes at a fixed timing interval, usually for a prolonged period at 8ths or 16th notes. e.g. (Intense Voice Expert).
 They're usually in alternating fashion, but they don't have to be.

 <details>